Terrain Park Safety

-Carinthia at Mount Snow adheres to the guidance, logos, and signage developed through the Smart Style Freestyle Safety Program.
+Carinthia at Mount Snow adheres to the guidance, logos, and signage developed through the Park Smart Freestyle Safety Program.
 All of Carinthia Parks and Safety Signage are designated by an orange color

 Almost all terrain at Carinthia may contain jumps, hits, ramps, banks, fun boxes, jibs, rails, half pipes, quarter pipes, and other constructed or natural terrain features.

 Here is some of the signage you'll recognize from Carinthia.

 PRIOR to using Freestyle Terrain, you are responsible for familiarizing yourself with Freestyle Terrain and obeying all instructions, warnings and signs.